World Snooker Championship: New generation breaks through (2023–)

 During the 2023 event, play in a first-round match between Robert Milkins and Joe Perry was suspended when a male protester wearing a Just Stop Oil T-shirt ran into the arena, climbed onto the table and covered it in an orange powder.
 A second person tried to attach themselves to the second table but was removed by referee Olivier Marteel and security.
-Luca Brecel became the first continental European to win the title, having never previously won a match at the Crucible; after close victories in the first two rounds (over Ricky Walden 10–9 and Mark Williams 13–11), he overturned a 6–10 deficit to beat O'Sullivan 13–10 in the quarter-finals, pulled off an even bigger comeback from 5–14 down to beat Si Jiahui 17–15 in the semi-final, this is the biggest comeback in Crucible history and finally defeated Selby 18–15 in the final to win his first world title.
+Luca Brecel became the first continental European to win the title, having never previously won a match at the Crucible; after close victories in the first two rounds (over Ricky Walden 10–9 and Mark Williams 13–11), he overturned a 6–10 deficit to beat O'Sullivan 13–10 in the quarter-finals, pulled off an even bigger comeback from 5–14 down to beat Si Jiahui 17–15 in the semi-final, which is the biggest comeback in Crucible history, and finally defeated Selby 18–15 in the final to win his first world title.

 Four years after finishing runner-up to O'Sullivan, Kyren Wilson won his first world title at the 2024 event, defeating qualifier Jak Jones 18–14 in the final.

 At the 2025 event, having returned to competition after serving a 20-month ban for match-fixing offences, Zhao Xintong became the first Chinese player and first Asian player to win the world title.
 Competing in the tournament as an amateur, he won four qualifying matches to reach the main stage.
-He defeated seven-time winner Ronnie O'Sullivan 17–7 with a session to spare in the semi-finals and defeated three-time winner Mark Williams 18–12 in the final, becoming the fourth qualifier to win the World Championship.
+He defeated seven-time winner Ronnie O'Sullivan 17–7 with a in the semi-finals and defeated three-time winner Mark Williams 18–12 in the final, becoming the fourth qualifier to win the World Championship.
 He was the youngest winner since Murphy in 2005.